ionos-enterprise/ionos-enterprise-cli/README.md

 [GitHub - ProfitBricks Windows Install](https://github.com/profitbricks/profitbricks-cli/tree/master/install/windows/install.bat)

 If you prefer, you may install `nodejs` and `npm` manually.
-Then run the following to to install the ProfitBricks CLI module globally:
+Then run the following to install the ProfitBricks CLI module globally:

 ```
 npm install -g profitbricks-cli